School Programs

 Fisheries & Aquatic Ecosystems

 Studying the diversity of fish species can help scientists assess the health of an aquatic ecosystem.
-In this workshop, students will have the opportunity to catch fish using seine nets, and learn about common fish species in Elbow Lake.
-We will discuss how humans may impact fish populations, such as climate change and overfishing.
+In this workshop, students will have the opportunity to catch fish using seine nets and learn about common fish species in Elbow Lake.
+We will discuss how humans may impact fish populations, with things such as climate change and overfishing.

 *This program is season specific and can only be done when the lake water is warm (May – September).

-The wide diversity of bird species in Ontario provide an excellent way to observe physical adaptations.
-Students will learn about how the different structures of a bird (feet, wings, beak, etc.) are adapted to help them survive.
-We will also discuss common birds seen in the Kingston area, and students will have a taste of how birders observe and differentiate similar species.
-A selection of bird specimens will be avilable for students to handle, providing a close-up view of these amazing adaptations!
+The wide diversity of bird species in Ontario provides an excellent way to observe physical adaptations.
+Through hands-on activities, students will learn about how the different structures of a bird (feet, wings, beak, etc.) are adapted to help them survive.
+We will also discuss common birds seen in the Kingston area and how to identify them.
 The species that are focused on will differ depending on the season and what species are currently present at Elbow Lake.

 *For younger grades, after students learn the features of a bird, they will work in groups to apply their knowledge and create a bird of their own, developing a life history profile and presenting it to the class.

 *For older grades, there is an optional program that includes Classification and Dichotomous Keys.
-Identification and differentiation of species is an intergral part of the study of life.
-Students will learn how dichotmous keys are formed, based on morphological differences and similarities between species.
+Identification and differentiation of species is an integral part of the study of life.
+Students will learn how dichotomous keys are formed, based on morphological differences and similarities between species.
 This workshop can be tailored so that students design their own dichotomous keys, and/or get experience using an existing key for birds.
+A selection of bird specimens will be available for students to handle, providing a close-up view of these amazing adaptations!

 Winter Ecology Program